HomesByRae/hylia/src/posts/family-visit-oct-2022.md

 ![](/images/20221023_163724.jpg)

 Monday we drove around [Enterprise South Nature Park](https://parks.hamiltontn.gov/148/Enterprise-South-Nature-Park), and even went inside one of the bunkers.
-We also visited [McKee Foods Bakery Store](https://www.mckeefoods.com/www) so they could pick up some Little Debbie for family back in Texas.
+We also visited the [McKee Foods Bakery Store](https://www.mckeefoods.com/www) so they could pick up some Little Debbie snacks for family back in Texas.
 Later that evening they walked around the [Bluff View Art District](https://bluffviewartdistrictchattanooga.com/), [Walnut Street Bridge](https://www.walnutstreetbridge.com/), and enjoyed dinner at [Champy's World Famous Fried Chicken](https://champyschicken.com/).

 ![](/images/20221023_164503_hdr.jpg)